pvdz/preval/tests/cases/normalize/expressions/statement/switch_w_default_case_test/auto_base_assign_pattern_arr.md

 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
 - (todo) Deal with array spreads in arr mutation?
-- (todo) nodeMightMutateNameUntrapped; Which statement are we missing here?
-BlockStatement

 ## Globals